d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 for any identically-shaped tensors of an arbitrary shape.
 We can call element-wise operations on any two tensors of the same shape.
+In the following example, we use commas to formulate a 5-element tuple, where each element is the result of an element-wise operation.

 ```{.python .input  n=11}
 x = np.array([1, 2, 4, 8])